martona/yo/README.md

 before it leaves your machine (see
 [Safety & privacy](#safety--privacy)).
 Context is immensely useful, but under Windows Terminal we're limited to the viewport, not actual scrollback data.
 A multiplexer gives yo deeper resolved screen history when one is available.
-On macOS **tmux** is strongly recommended, otherwise no context is available to the LLM.
+On macOS and Linux **tmux** is strongly recommended, otherwise no context is available to the LLM.

 ---